On the way to the airport, hubby asks Ben why he’s chuckling.

 Don’t eat them yet!
 You’re almost done – just need the icing!

-You’ll need 1 pound of powdered sugar, 1/2 cup whole milk, 3 tablespoons melted butter, 1/8 cup of brewed coffee, 2 teaspoons of maple extract, and a dash of salt.
+The icing – You’ll need 2 pounds of powdered sugar, 1/2 to 1 cup whole milk (to get it to the consistency you want), 1/4 cup melted butter, 1/4 cup of brewed coffee, 3-4 teaspoons of maple extract (to taste), and a couple of dashes of salt.

 You gotta trust me on the coffee and maple extract – I was really hesitant to use these and wanted to wimp out and use vanilla.
 But we went with it and it turned out SUPER good!